General enquiries: 0800 326 5559

 During the initial session, an assessment will be conducted to understand the patient’s history and individual needs.
 The therapist will also explain the reasons and methods behind MET with the patient invited to ask any questions they may have surrounding the process.

 The following two sessions will generally focus on feedback from the assessment, while the final sessions will revolve around the benefits of behaviour change and the steps that the patient could take when faced with difficult or triggering situations.
-This should help to gain an understanding of what motivates the patient and which future treatments would be most effective.
-[1]

-What are the principles of Motivational Enhancement Therapy?
+What are the Principles of Motivational Enhancement Therapy?

 The therapist will be guided by the following five key principles during the treatment process:

-1. Showing empathy
+1. Showing empathy in motivational enhancement therapy for addiction

-A successful patient-therapist relationship is built on a foundation of understanding, trust and empathy.
 This allows the patient to feel supported and in turn, will be more comfortable with the idea of expressing their feelings to the therapist, who will listen to their statements and reflect them back to the patient to show that they are listening.

-2. Refrain from conflict
+2. Refrain from conflict in motivational enhancement therapy for addiction

 MET is practiced in a gentle, non-judgmental way with any conflict or argument avoided as much as possible.
 This prevents the patient from feeling attacked and reverting to self-defensiveness while allowing them to come to their own conclusions about their behaviour.